openclimatefix/PVNet/reports/pvnet_comp.md

 * 2022-01-01 to 2022-11-19

 The results shown in the table below are from taking the  PVNet 30 minute forecast, which is the same that was used for the PVLive Intraday comparison above, and comparing the results to PVLive Updated.
-This section also contains graphs which illustrate the performance of PVNet across its different forecasting horizons (0-8hours).
+This section also contains graphs which illustrate the performance of PVNet across its different forecasting horizons (30 - 480 minutes).

 ### PVNet Results Table